Jamie Boreham

-Jamie Boreham (born March 29, 1978 in Vancouver, British Columbia) is a former professional Canadian football punter and placekicker and is the head coach of the Prince George Kodiaks of the Canadian Junior Football League (CJFL).
+Jamie Boreham (born March 29, 1978) is a Canadian former professional football punter and placekicker and is the head coach of the Prince George Kodiaks of the Canadian Junior Football League (CJFL).
 He played for eight seasons in the Canadian Football League (CFL) and was a member of the 95th Grey Cup championship team with the Saskatchewan Roughriders.
 He also played for the Hamilton Tiger-Cats, Toronto Argonauts, and Winnipeg Blue Bombers.

 He wore uniform number 30 in honour of his grandfather, who also wore #30 for the Vancouver College Fighting Irish.

 High school and university years

 After playing at Vancouver College, he joined the UBC Thunderbirds of the CIAU for the 1996 season.
 In 1997, he moved on to play for the Abbotsford Air Force of the Canadian Junior Football League (CJFL) where he was an All-Star at safety.
 In 1998, he tore his ACL and returned to play the rest of the season three games later.
 That season, he was awarded the BCFC Defensive Player of the Year.
 After a successful surgery he returned to play 5 months later in a top level soccer league in Burnaby.
 Jamie then played in the CIAU for the Saskatchewan Huskies in 1999 before moving back to the CJFL with Abbotsford for a third year in 2000.
-He was drafted by the BC Lions in the 2001 CFL Draft but returned to the CIAU to play for the Manitoba Bisons.
+He was drafted by the BC Lions in the 2001 CFL draft but returned to the CIAU to play for the Manitoba Bisons.
 With Manitoba in 2001, Boreham was named a CIS All-Canadian at both Free Safety and Punter and helped lead the Bisons to the 37th Vanier Cup where they lost to Saint Mary's Huskies.
 In 2002, Boreham re-tore his ACL in the second game of the year (4th play of the game) but went on to finish the game and the season without missing a single play.
 He re-wrote the Manitoba record book by scoring 114 points in 2001 and 97 in 2002.
 Boreham is one of only a few players that have been recognized as an All Canadian at 3 different positions (Free Safety, Kicker, Punter).